Genie/ Resources/ GenieSpeak/ Why Kids Freeze During Exams

 A predictable routine helps the brain switch from panic → process.

-This is why we emphasize:
+This is why we emphasise:

 • model drawing for understanding word problems